commentjava/javabien/README.md

 #### Presentation

-For each program the interpreter create a stack of memory which allow the the java program to store and retreive variables.
+For each program the interpreter creates a stack of memory which allow the java program to store and retrieve variables.
 A memory is built around three main structures:

 - The `data_store`: This is an unstructured key-value map that associate an arbitrary key to a memory object.
 That object can be a Java object, a Java class, a Java variable, a method, a Java array...
-- The `reference_store`: this structure specify the association between a Java name (class name, object name...) with an identifier in the `data_store`.
+- The `reference_store`: this structure specifies the association between a Java name (class name, object name...) with an identifier in the `data_store`.
-  This structure define if a variable is in scope or not.
+  This structure defines if a variable is in scope or not.
 - The `names`: which is essentially a stack of `reference_stores`

-Both strutures are built around an Ocaml Hashtbl, and the implementation is done in a module details located in the in the [Utils/Memory.ml](Utils/Memory.ml) file.
+Both structures are built around an Ocaml Hashtbl, and the implementation is done in a module details located in the in the [Utils/Memory.ml](Utils/Memory.ml) file.